angeliufus/angeliufus/README.md

 🤝 Totally up for lending a hand with NLP data science and any awesome social projects.
 Let's chat!" 🤗📊🌍

-⚡ Fun fact: I love sketching, hiking, asian food, Breaking bad, and sharing geeky interests with my family.
+⚡ Fun fact: I love sketching, hiking, real food cooking, movie festivals, and sharing geeky interests with my family.

 📫 How to reach me https://www.linkedin.com/in/angelssastre/